-1. Application means all information and materials (including all assurances and certifications, the proposed budget as approved by CNCS, or any information incorporated by reference) submitted by the Awardee in CNCS's eGrants system in response to the Notice of Federal Funds Availability, including any amendments or modifications to the information and materials made in response to any CNCS request for clarification.
-Copies of the assurances and certifications agreed to in the eGrants system are included for reference as appendices to these Terms and Conditions.

-2. Awardee means the direct recipient of this award under section 198k of the NCSA (42U.S.C.
-12653k).

-3. Civic infrastructure is defined as the "invisible structures and processes through which the social contract is written and rewritten in communities," "the formal and informal processes and networks through which communities make decisions and solve problems", or "the network that exists among local groups such as community development corporations (CDCs), foundations, other nonprofits, local governments, public housing authorities, businesses, and voluntary associations".
+- 1. Application means all information and materials (including all assurances and certifications, the proposed budget as approved by CNCS, or any information incorporated by reference) submitted by the Awardee in CNCS's eGrants system in response to the Notice of Federal Funds Availability, including any amendments or modifications to the information and materials made in response to any CNCS request for clarification.
+Copies of the assurances and certifications agreed to in the eGrants system are included for reference as appendices to these Terms and Conditions. - 2.
+Awardee means the direct recipient of this Cooperative Agreement. - 3.
+Communities include a group of people including residents, local stakeholders, organizations or other institutions that are working collectively, share a common concern, or identity. - 4.
+Civic engagement is defined as a cluster of individual efforts and activities oriented toward making "a difference in the civic life of ... communities and developing the combination of knowledge, skills, values and motivation to make that difference.
+It means promoting the quality of life in a community, through both political and non-political processes" and through informal or formal networks. - 5.
+Civic infrastructure is defined as the "invisible structures and processes through which the social contract is written and rewritten in communities," "the formal and informal processes and networks through which communities make decisions and solve problems", or "the network that exists among local groups such as community development corporations (CDCs), foundations, other nonprofits, local governments, public housing authorities, businesses, and voluntary associations".

-4. Civic engagement is defined as a cluster of individual efforts and activities oriented toward making "a difference in the civic life of ... communities and developing the combination of knowledge, skills, values and motivation to make that difference.
-It means promoting the quality of life in a community, through both political and non-political processes" and through informal or formal networks.

-5. Volunteering is unpaid, noncompulsory work, specifically, time one gives without pay to activities performed either through organizations such as schools, nonprofits, churches, civic, or political organizations (e.g., formal) or directly for others outside one's own household (e.g., informal).

-6. National service is defined as a structured opportunity for individuals to serve their communities for an extended period of time through volunteering with or without a stipend.
-CNCS is the largest supporter of national service, though other avenues for national service exist and this competition is not exclusive to opportunities funded by CNCS.

-7. Social capital can be understood as the "shared norms or values that promote social cooperation, instantiated in actual social relationships" (Fukuyama 2002) or as the facilitating agent for social cohesion and civic engagement.
+- 6. Civic health is defined as the way that communities are organized to define and address public problems. - 7.
+A field research site is a local community or communities identified as the location(s) where the research will take place and where community residents and stakeholders will be recruited and trained as community researchers (i.e., co-researchers). - 8.
+National service is defined as a structured opportunity for individuals to serve their communities for an extended period of time through volunteering with or without a stipend.
+CNCS is the largest supporter of national service, though other avenues for national service exist and this competition is not exclusive to opportunities funded by CNCS. - 9.
+Participatory research is a broad term to denote approaches that focus on collaborative knowledge production and co-learning, social change, capacity building, and strengthening communities.
+Knowledge is produced jointly, between social researchers and a group of people or "community," for the goal of addressing communities' concerns with practical solutions.
+With participatory research, "the process of conducting research is as important as the research outcome" and there is mutual benefit for all partners.
+Participants are actively engaged in the entire research and action process and gain skills and knowledge that can bring about individual or collective change. - 10.
+Social capital can be understood as the "shared norms or values that promote social cooperation, instantiated in actual social relationships" or as the facilitating agent for social cohesion and civic engagement. - 11.
+Volunteering is unpaid, noncompulsory work, specifically, time one gives without pay to activities performed either through organizations such as schools, nonprofits, churches; civic, or political organizations (e.g., formal); or directly for others outside one's own household (e.g., informal).